VincentPenelle/cairn/README.md

 - Improving display (e.g. navigating stacks and state items, etc.).
 - Showing LR1 objects instead of LR0 ones.
-- Improving error mechanism and introducing other ones (limited by Menhir not allowing to get terminal from token).
+- Improving error mechanism and introducing other ones (limited by Menhir not allowing to get a terminal from its token).
 - Others you might suggest.

 ## Authors